Annual Report 2023

 Financial report

-Overview of our sources of funding and our investments in 2022.
+Overview of our funding sources and our investments in 2023.

 • Our three global programmes – Sustainable Rice, Sustainable Cocoa and Coffee, and Good Food for Cities – are at the core of our work.
-85% of our investments went to these three programmes.
-The remaining 15% was directed towards other initiatives related to the food system that are not directly aligned with our three global programmes.
+89.04% of our overall investments were linked to these three global programmes.
+The remaining 10.95% was directed towards other initiatives within the food system that are not directly aligned with our three main programmes, among which were projects aimed at improving water use efficiency for farming, assisting various agribusiness supply chains in accessing the European market, and introducing interventions in sesame and soya cultivation.

 Click on a page to switch to full screen